April 23, 2015

 The Charles H. Houston Center for the Study of the Black Experience in Education, established in 1988, is the only research center housed at one of the nation's top research universities that conducts empirical research, disseminates scholarly information, examines research-based best practices, and addresses critical issues impacting African Americans at all levels of the educational system.

-The Charles H. Houston Center strives to conduct research that makes a difference, implement academic outreach activities, coordinate professional development programs, and inform educational policies affecting the Black experience in education.
+The Charles H. Houston Center strives to conduct research that makes a difference, implement academic outreach activities, coordinate professional development programs, and inform educational policies and practices affecting the Black experience in education.